A sinkhole is a subsidence feature resulting from the downward movement of surficial material into a pre-existing

 The water-driven nature of karst systems lends them to be more sensitive to changes in land use.
 Rapid and widespread groundwater contamination or the sudden “unclogging” of a karst drain is a public safety as well as an economic concern.

 When we consider how to manage storm-water runoff, infrastructure layout and design, and utilize groundwater as a resource, it becomes important to understand the relationships between activities at the surface and their potential impact underground.

 Pennsylvania Sinkhole Data on an Interactive Map

-Sinkhole and surface depression locations are shown on an interactive map of Pennsylvania.
+Sinkhole and surface depression locations are shown on the Other Geology - Karst Features map layer of PaGEODE.
 Zoom in and click on a data point to see information on the local density of karst features.